oleg-kufirin/bronchial-detection-deep-learning/README.md

 Limitations of the proposed approach, such as inconsistency in sampling technique of crosssectional images, imposed by the baseline method and data it generated, are explored and recommendations for improvements and future research are proposed.

+**Slides**: documentation/COMP9993 20T3 Seminar Oleg Kufirin.pdf
+**Report**: documentation/Deep_Learning_for_Improved_Bronchial_Tree_Segmentation_in_CT_Images___Project_report.pdf

+*main.py* - driver program
+*bronchial_tree.py* - implementation

+### Implementational aspects
+All the work in thiImplementational aspectss project has been done on a local computer with the following characteristics:
+Intel Core i7-6500U CPU @ 2.5GHz, 8 GB RAM, GPU NVIDIA GeForce 920MX 2GB.
+The code was written in Python 3.7.7 in Spyder IDE v.4.1.4 with the help of the following libraries: scipy v.1.5.0, sklearn v.0.23.1, sortedcontainers v.2.2.2, numpy v.1.19.1, matplotlib v.3.2.2, cv2 v.4.3.0 and other.
+For the deep learning part of the project Pytorch v.1.6.0 framework was used utilising GPU resources.